 Quality control

-Movebank accomodates data from a wide range of file types and allows users to import personalized file formats, and we cannot guarantee that every completed file import is error-free.
-Therefore, we suggest you take some steps to verify that your data, or other people's data you plan to use, are organized correctly.
+Movebank supports data from a wide range of sources and allows users to import and manage data independently.
+Therefore, we cannot guarantee that all imported data are error-free.
+We encourage you to take steps to verify that your data, or other people's data to which you have access, are organized correctly.

 Taking these steps soon after importing data will make it easier to fix any problems and help to prevent confusion later.
 If you are having trouble importing data, check for common formatting issues.
-If you would like assistance please contact us at support@movebank.org.
+For assistance please contact support@movebank.org.
 Also read our best practices for organizing studies for additional guidance on creating archive-quality studies.

 Note that you must be a Data Manager for a study to add or change data.
-Users who are not Data Managers should see suggestions under working with other people’s data below.
+Users who are not Data Managers should see suggestions for working with other people’s data.

 General QC steps

 • Check the locations.
-View your tracks on the map and make sure each track is displayed.
+View your tracks on the Tracking Data Map and make sure each track is displayed correctly.
 Use the option to draw lines for selected animals to easily identify some kinds of outliers and mistakes in mapping timestamps.

-• The most common issues with location data are events that should not be considered part of an animals' track because
+• Steps are often needed to exclude events that should not be considered part of an animals' track because

-1. Data were not collected when the tag was on the animal.
+1. They were not collected when the tag was on the animal (undeployed locations).
 Solution: Add deployments or fix incorrect deployments.

-2. Some locations represent outliers that should be ignored.
+2. They represent outliers that should be ignored.
 Solution: Flag outliers manually or using a filter.
-See below for detailed steps for quality control of outliers.

 • If the number of tracks is less than expected, it could be that deployment information is missing.
 To view undeployed locations, select View > Show in map (include undeployed) from the Studies page.
 Solution: Fix incorrect deployments.